 The RWA believes that community engagement strengthens our region and is critical to our role as a 21st-century environmental services company.
 Throughout the year, the RWA donates money, services and time to local charitable organizations.
-In Fiscal Year 2020, RWA employees volunteered 500 hours for various causes.
-These include an annual toy drive, a scholarship golf tournament, a Veterans Day collection of food and clothes, a run on behalf of the Special Olympics and more.
+RWA employees volunteered hundreds of hours for various causes.

 Each fall, the RWA holds an employee fundraising campaign for the United Way of Greater New Haven.
-Last year, RWA employees contributed more than \$36,000 to the United Way.
+Last year, RWA employees contributed more than \$30,000 to the United Way.
 As part of this fundraising campaign, RWA employees volunteered in the United Way's annual Day of Caring.
-The event at Barnard Environmental Studies Interdistrict Magnet School in New Haven involved RWA employees improving gardens and outdoor learning spaces on the school property.